Interviews with Authors

 Each interview includes a link for free access to the article under discussion.

-This first interview is with Soonyi Lee, the author of “In Revolt against Positivism, the Discovery of Culture: The Liang Qichao Group’s Cultural Conservatism in China after the First World War,” which appears in the October 2019 issue of Twentieth-Century China.
+An interview with Soonyi Lee, the author of “In Revolt against Positivism, the Discovery of Culture: The Liang Qichao Group’s Cultural Conservatism in China after the First World War,” which appears in the October 2019 issue of Twentieth-Century China.
 Soonyi Lee is an Assistant Professor in the School of Liberal Arts at Mercy College.